Everyone aboard this vessel gets their food here.

 Additional Notes:

-Inisfreeans (ICVs) have no need to eat or drink, so you’ll only see them socializing in here when invited.
+Inisfreeans (ICVs) have no need to eat or drink, so you’ll usually only see them socializing in here when invited.
 They’ll often still eat and drink while here, as it is part of their programming/personality/nature to mimic, mingle, sample, and so on.
 While it is part of their religion and culture to always have meals served nyotaimori, that is for/in their realm; here, they just sit beside Outlands diners/eaters who use plates and trays –though they are always happy to demonstrate how nyotaimori works, whether in these chow halls or back in anyone’s room/suite.

 *ICVs will never consume nonvegan food or beverages, though (other than semen, of course).
 It’s just not their way.
 All activities aboard TNH are, after all, to see if the humans stationed there with them are open to that and all other parts of their way of life.
 (Everything served on this ship is vegan, by the way –though each meal includes options, such as vegan versions of the various types of meat the humans here may have been used to.)